nasrulkhakim/blog-preview-card-main/README.md

 For those of you alike, lets do this together.
 I’m open to any discussion especially things related to programming or technology in general.

-Check out my other repos, and feel free to give me some feedback, that’s be really helpful for us.
+Check out my other repos, and feel free to give me some feedback, that’d be really helpful for us.

 You can find me here :